LouConreux/LCLSGeom/README.md

 ![image](https://github.com/LouConreux/LCLSGeom/assets/139856363/b4073fc3-22ce-456c-816b-3f11fc24bb8b)

 In a .geom file, it assumes that a geometry object is defined by a name _'piaj'_ where _i_ is the panel index and _j_ is the asic index.
 In the case of the ePix10k2M, _i_ would lie between 0 and 15 (16 panels) and _j_ would lie between 0 and 3 (4 asics per panel).
-Then, every geometry object 'piaj' has 11 parameters that defines it geometry:
+Then, every geometry object 'piaj' has 11 parameters that defines the geometry as a whole:

 _fs_: vector in the chosen coordinate system of the fast dimension